You are here

 - Monitor and offer advice and help if necessary.

-- Stick the finished stories on the walls and encourage students to read each others and comment.
+- Stick the finished stories on the walls and encourage students to read and comment on them.

 Give each pair of students a different picture.
 They must write a story based on the picture.
 If you have recording equipment available students could record their completed stories.
 This could then be played to all students while they look at a copy of all the original pictures.
 Students could then match the pictures to the recorded stories.
 Alternatively they could read the stories and match them to the pictures.